Women’s health Physiotherapy

 - chronic pain management

-- use of biofeedback, vaginal electrical stimulation, pelvic toner and Elvie
+- biofeedback, vaginal electrical stimulation, pelvic toner training

 - referral onwards to a specialist as necessary

 In your initial appointment, your women’s health physiotherapist will ask you all about what you’re needing help with and how we can help you.
 They will look at your posture and movement to identify any issues with your back, pelvis or hips.
 They may also observe your breathing technique which may be having an effect on your pelvic floor function.
 There may be a more intimate assessment of your pelvic floor, including an internal vaginal or rectal examination.